 So in no particular order…

-Backstage is one of the best websites around nowadays for casting opportunities, and at a fraction of the price of some of its competitors (prices starting at £2.50 per month), it’s well worth investing in.
+Backstage is one of the best websites around nowadays for casting opportunities, and at a fraction of the price of some of its competitors, it’s well worth investing in.

 It has a really clear layout and allows you to adapt your profile quickly and simply to make your portfolio stand out.